yohman/22W-UP206A/README.md

 A/A+ | Exceptional/creative/innovative work, demonstrating grasp of material, application of concepts to your own inquiry, going above and beyond course material
-A- | Good grasp of material and solid application to your own research inquiry B+ | Average understanding of material, largely duplicating course material to fit with your own research inquiry B- and below | Submission is incomplete or produces errors
+A- | Good grasp of material and solid application to your own research inquiry B+ | Average understanding of material, largely duplicating course material to fit with your own research inquiry B and below | Submission is incomplete or produces errors

 ## Weekly Schedule